meggieb/CourseraUCIData/CodeBook.md

 * SITTING
 * STANDING

-###The following metrics are grouped by subject and actionperforming.
+###The following metrics are grouped by subject and ActionPerforming.
 These metrics are averages of the original data set.
 Therefore, #3 tBodyAccmeanX for Subject 1 and WALKING is the average tBodyAccmeanX for all the Subjects 1's who were WALKING.
 The original data set had 561 metrics and this dataset only has 79.
-The reason for choosing only 79 variables is because these are the means and standard deviation metrics.
+This tidy dataset only includes the measurements for the mean and the standard deviation and there are 79 of those metrics.
 There are metrics measuring the mean frequency as well.
 This is another way of naming the mean, therefore, it is included in the dataset as well.
+The first few are in list format, but in order to save space, the rest are in a paragraph format.
 * 3	tBodyAccmeanX
 * 4	tBodyAccmeanY
 * 5	tBodyAccmeanZ
 * 6	tBodyAccstdX
 * 7	tBodyAccstdY
 * 8	tBodyAccstdZ
-9	tGravityAccmeanX
+* 9	tGravityAccmeanX
-10	tGravityAccmeanY
+* 10	tGravityAccmeanY
-11	tGravityAccmeanZ
+* 11	tGravityAccmeanZ
-12	tGravityAccstdX
+* 12	tGravityAccstdX
-13	tGravityAccstdY
+* 13	tGravityAccstdY
-14	tGravityAccstdZ
+* 14	tGravityAccstdZ
-15	tBodyAccJerkmeanX
+* 15	tBodyAccJerkmeanX
-16	tBodyAccJerkmeanY
+* 16	tBodyAccJerkmeanY
-17	tBodyAccJerkmeanZ
+* 17	tBodyAccJerkmeanZ
-18	tBodyAccJerkstdX
+* 18	tBodyAccJerkstdX
-19	tBodyAccJerkstdY
+* 19	tBodyAccJerkstdY
-20	tBodyAccJerkstdZ
+* 20	tBodyAccJerkstdZ
-21	tBodyGyromeanX
+* 21	tBodyGyromeanX
-22	tBodyGyromeanY
+* 22	tBodyGyromeanY
-23	tBodyGyromeanZ
+* 23	tBodyGyromeanZ
-24	tBodyGyrostdX
+* 24	tBodyGyrostdX
-25	tBodyGyrostdY
+* 25	tBodyGyrostdY
 26	tBodyGyrostdZ
 27	tBodyGyroJerkmeanX
 28	tBodyGyroJerkmeanY